Necessity of entanglement for the typicality argument in statistical mechanics

 \textit{Typicality} - An alternative to the dynamical justification of ensembles is the concept of typicality.
 Rather than putting probability by hand, postulating a mixed state and relying on time evolution or ergodicity to justify it, typicality appeals to statistical properties of high-dimensional spaces: in systems with many degrees of freedom, most microstates compatible with macroscopic restrictions yield nearly identical values for macroscopic observables.
 That is, typical states appear thermal without invoking any dynamics.

 This idea dates back to Boltzmann, but it was rigorously developed in the quantum setting in the mid-2000s.
 The central claim is that thermal behavior does not require assigning probabilities to microstates by hand.
-Instead of taking the microcanonical state $\Omega=\mathbb{I}_R/d_R$ as a postulate, one considers a single pure state $\ket{\psi} \in \mathcal{H}_R $ sampled uniformly at random (according to the Haar measure) from the restricted Hilbert space $\mathcal{H}_R$ defined by macroscopic restrictions, such as fixed energy.
-When the total system is divided into a small subsystem S and a large bath B, the reduced state $\rho_S = \tr_B [\ket{\psi}\bra{\psi}]$ is, with high probability, close to the canonical ensemble $\Omega_S = \tr_B [\Omega]$
+Instead of postulating that the physical state of the system is given by the mixed microcanonical ensemble $\Omega=\mathbb{I}_R/d_R$, one considers a single pure state $\ket{\psi} \in \mathcal{H}_R$, which is in principle fully specified, drawn from the set of states compatible with the macroscopic constraints.
+When the total system is divided into a small subsystem S and a large bath B, the reduced state is $\rho_S = \tr_B [\ket{\psi}\bra{\psi}]$.
+Typicality emerges when for most states $\ket{\psi} \in \mathcal{H}_R$ we have $\rho_S$ close to the canonical ensemble $\Omega_S = \tr_B [\Omega]$.
+To quantify "most states" we need to introduce a probability distribution or measure in $\mathcal{H}_R$ \footnote{The introduction of a probability distribution may seem to make the argument equivalent to the usual ensemble approach, where probabilities are postulated.
+This is in fact a subtle and rarely discussed point.
+However, the probability here is not introduced to represent physical ignorance, but to quantify the fraction of pure states with a given property; see Sec.~6.1.1 of \cite{Baldovin2025}.}.
+We will use the standard Haar measure, as in \cite{Popescu06,Goldstein06}, although more general distributions lead to similar results \cite{Reimann07}.

 Mathematically, this closeness, or typicality, is quantified by the average trace norm distance \cite{Popescu06}: